loupeteam/FirstInitProg/README.md

 1-800-240-7042

 # Description
-Contains the first task to be run by the PLC, which carries out many required initializations that other tasks depend upon.
+Contains the first task to be run by the PLC, which carries out many required initializations that other tasks depend upon such as but not limited to:
+Initializing User Loggers
+Initializing Error Collector
+Linking File Devices for simulation or runtime Initializing persist memory
+Restoring memory from CSV Backups

 The included `FirstInitProg` task only contains init code, and should be deployed as the first task in TC1.